-The Company allows only investments in interest bearing instruments which carry low risk and high liquidity.
-The Company cooperates with established and credit worthy counterparties and evaluates receivables on an ongoing basis in order to achieve low exposure to bad debts.
-To mitigate this risk, IBT deposits its surplus liquidity in liquid accounts at Danske Bank and SEB.
-The Company had no short-term deposits on the balance sheet date.
+Only investments in instruments with low credit risk and high liquidity are allowed.
+The company works with established and creditworthy counterparties and continuously evaluates receivables to ensure a low exposure to bad debts.
+To reduce this risk, IBT places its excess liquidity in accounts with Danske Bank and SEB.
+On the balance sheet date, the company had approximately SEK 255 million invested in 3 (SEK 96 million) and 6 (SEK 159 million) month fixed rate accounts.